ovska/FlameCsv/docs/docs/converters.md

 tokens that represent null values for each type.
 Otherwise, the converters default to
 @"FlameCsv.CsvOptions`1.Null?displayProperty=nameWithType", which defaults to an empty string.

 When writing any value that is null (both nullable structs or reference types), the configured null token is used.
-Converters can signal to the writer that they have their own null handling with the @"FlameCsv.CsvConverter`2.CanFormatNull?displayProperty=nameWithType, in which case a null `TValue` is passed to the converter's `TryFormat` method.
+Converters can signal to the writer that they have their own null handling with the @"FlameCsv.CsvConverter`2.CanFormatNull?displayProperty=nameWithType", in which case a null `TValue` is passed to the converter's `TryFormat` method.

+For performance reasons, the built-in converter for @"System.String" implements this behavior, and writes `null` as an empty string.
+If you need to format empty and null strings differently, you can create a custom converter.

 ```cs
 CsvOptions<char> options = new()